itristenx/nova-universe/docs/environments.md

   `sameSite=lax` and `secure` enabled.
 - Do not set `DISABLE_AUTH=true` when `NODE_ENV` is `production`.

-Copy the respective `.env.example` file to `.env` in each folder, then edit the settings above before starting the services.
+Copy the respective `.env.example` file to `.env` in each folder (or start from the combined `.env.local.example`), then edit the settings above before starting the services.